nmlau/octopress/source/_posts/2015-12-01-raspberry-pi-alarm.markdown

 - Breakout (40 pin)
 - Breadboard
 - Wires (3v3 power to IR Out, Ground to IR GND, GPIO 18 - PCM_CLK to IR Vs)
-- Note: Might be able to attach IR sensor straight to GPIO.
-ALso, LEDs and most wires are just for testing
+- Notes: Might be able to attach IR sensor straight to GPIO.
+Also, LEDs and most wires are just for testing.
+Yes, can solder wires straight to GPIO, but that would be permanent.
+But I could solder wires to breakout and not need the breadboard.
+Also, don't need LEDs or capacitors for testing, can see input to socket on commandline.
+Getting all these components was somewhat of a hassle, borrowed parts from a friend but didn't realize he had the old 24 pin breakout/ribbon.

 Optional: